Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model

 The rest of this paper is organized as follows.
 Section \ref{sec:notations} provides some preliminaries.
 In Section \ref{sec:DEP}, we propose the RKHS-based diffusion model that can generate error-free data using error-contaminated data.
-Our theoretical analysis is mainly in Section \ref{sec:theoretical anaylsis}, where we characterize the sampling error measured by KL divergence between the generated denoised data and the error-free ones.
-Sections \ref{sec:simulation} and \ref{sec:application} present some simulation results and a real world application of our proposed method.
-Section \ref{sec:discussion} is the discussion of this paper.
-Supplementary Material contains all the proofs, additional backgrounds, related work, assumptions, and numerical experiments.
+Our theoretical analysis is mainly in Section \ref{sec:theoretical analysis}, where we characterize the sampling error measured by KL divergence between the generated denoised data and the error-free ones.
+Sections \ref{sec:simulation} and \ref{sec:application} present simulation results and a real-world application of our proposed method.
+Section \ref{sec:discussion} concludes the paper.
+The Supplementary Material contains the proofs, additional background, related work, assumptions, and numerical experiments.